pia-noder/CharlotteAmiot_5_30112020/README.md

 With this project I acquired javascript's basis, such as :

- -Class
- -Objects
- -Loops
- -Events
+- Class
+- Objects
+- Loops
+- Events
- -Request to a server
+- Request to a server
- -Promise / Callback (asynchronise)
+- Promise / Callback (asynchronise)
 - ...

 And also to start using some others tools:
--the use of URL to transfert datas from a page to another -Local Storage
+- the use of URL to transfert datas from a page to another
+- Local Storage
--Form Validation (Regex and constraint API)
+- Form Validation (Regex and constraint API)
--Bootstrap (to simplify CSS  and build the website structure faster)
+- Bootstrap (to simplify CSS  and build the website structure faster)

 ### Plan test ###